wangwenyue/Fcklang/README.md

 ## Goal

-Fck the world not be fcked.
+Fck the world with love not blood.

 ## Main theme